provenstyle/provenstyle.github.io/source/_posts/2014-06-30-FFMPEG-Documentation.markdown

 ---
 layout: post
-title: "FFMPEG Where Is The Documentation?"
+title: "FFMPEG: Where Is The Documentation?"
 date: 2014-06-30 13:00
 comments: true
 categories: FFMPEG